FasterXML/aalto-xml/README.md

 Aalto XML processor is an ultra-high performance next generation Stax XML processor implementation, implementing both basic Stax API (`javax.xml.stream`) and Stax2 API extension (`org.codehaus.woodstox.stax2`).
-In additiona, it also implements SAX2 API.
+In addition, it also implements SAX2 API.

+In additional to standard Java XML interfaces, one unique feature not implemented by any other Java XML parser that we are aware is so-called non-blocking (asynchronous) XML parsing: ability to parse XML without using blocking I/O, necessary for fully asynchronous processing such as those with Akka framework.
-Additionally Aalto implements a non-blocking (asynchronous) Stax parser; non-blocking API is a minimalistic extension above Stax/Stax2 API to allow indication of "not yet available" token (EVENT_INCOMPLETE) as well as feeding of input (since InputStream can not be used as it blocks)
+Aalto non-blocking API is a minimalistic extension above Stax/Stax2 API to allow indication of "not yet available" token (EVENT_INCOMPLETE) as well as feeding of input (since InputStream can not be used as it blocks)

 Aalto is licensed under [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0.txt)